Enneagram TLDR

 4. Seek outside opinions: Ask friends, family, and colleagues for their feedback on your personality traits and tendencies.
 They may offer insight into your Enneagram type that you may not have considered.

 By understanding your Enneagram type, you can gain insight into your strengths and weaknesses, and identify areas for personal growth.
-But you can also gain insight into others and the potential applications are only limited by your own creativity.
+You can also gain insight into other people’s thinking feeling and actions.
+The potential applications are only limited by your own creativity.